 One of the best ways to get paid to type is to become a captioner.
 People have always read captions or subtitles while watching videos and the demand for closed captioning services is steadily growing.

-If you want to know how to become a captioner and get paid to write captions for a variety of video content, this is a full guide to help you get started.
+If you’re asking yourself, “what is a captioner?” and you want to know how to become one and get paid to write captions for a variety of video content, this is a full guide to help you get started.

 What is Closed Captioning and How Much Do Captioners Make?